MicrosoftDocs/visualstudio-docs/docs/msbuild/solution-filters.md

 ---
 # Solution filters in MSBuild

-Solution filter files are JSON files with the extension *.snlf* that indicate which projects to build or load from all the projects in a solution.
+Solution filter files are JSON files with the extension *.slnf* that indicate which projects to build or load from all the projects in a solution.
 Starting with MSBuild 16.7, you can invoke MSBuild on the solution filter file to build the solution with filtering enabled.

 > [!NOTE]
 > The solution filter file reduces the set of projects that will be loaded or built and simplifies the format.
 The solution file is still required.